Who We Are: Leadership & Staff

 Esi Edugyan is the author of the novels The Second Life of Samuel Tyne, Half-Blood Blues, and Washington Black.
 Half-Blood Blues won the Scotiabank Giller Prize, was a finalist for the Man Booker Prize, the Governor General’s Literary Award for Fiction, the Rogers Writers’ Trust Fiction Prize, and the Orange Prize for Fiction.
 Her latest novel, Washington Black, also won the Scotiabank Giller Prize and was a finalist for the Man Booker Prize, the Rogers Writers’ Trust Fiction Prize, and the Andrew Carnegie Medal for Excellence.
 She lives in Victoria, British Columbia.

-Lori Sterling is currently senior counsel at Bennett Jones LLP and an experienced board director.
+Lori is a lawyer and experienced board director.
+She is board chair at Windmill Microlending and treasurer at the Spark Centre for Innovation.
 Lori has over 30 years experience in both federal and provincial governments.
 At the federal level, she was Canada’s Deputy Minister of Labour and Associate Deputy Minister, Employment, Skills Development Canada and previous to that, she was the Associate Deputy Minister of Justice for Canada.
 At the provincial level, she was the Deputy Minister for Indigenous Affairs.
 Lori has extensive constitutional law litigation expertise with a specialization in freedom of expression.
 She received the United Nations Public Service Award for Building Aboriginal Relations in 2013 and was named a Hill Times Top 100 Most Influential Powerful & Influential People in Government & Politics in 2018.

 Grace Westcott is a long-time supporter of PEN Canada.
 She acted as Executive Director of PEN Canada from 2016 to 2017 after serving on the board of PEN as Vice President and earlier on the Canadian Issues Committee.
 She was also a member of PEN International’s Lawyer’s Committee.
-She is the principal of Westcott Law, where she carries on a commercial law practice focusing on copyright, media, and the cultural industries, with an emphasis on publishing.
+As the principal of Westcott Law until 2023, she carried on a commercial law practice focusing on copyright, media, and the cultural industries, with an emphasis on publishing.
 Prior to starting her own law practice, Grace was a partner at Cassels Brock & Blackwell, LLP.
 As a writer, Grace has written for the Globe & Mail, the Literary Review of Canada, and has been featured on Arts & Letters Daily.
-Grace is currently a governor of the University of Toronto, vice-chair of the UTSC Campus Council, a member of the Quadrangle Society of Massey College, and chair of the Toronto Legacy Project (Toronto’s “Blue Plaques” program, in partnership with Heritage Toronto).
-Grace previously served on the boards of The Canadian Centre for Diversity, Soundstreams Canada, and MusicFest Canada, and was co-founder and Executive Director of the Digital Media at the Crossroads (DM@X) Conference.
+Grace is currently a governor of the University of Toronto, Chair of the University of Toronto Scarborough Campus Council, a member of the Quadrangle Society of Massey College, and chair of the Toronto Legacy Project (Toronto’s “Blue Plaques” program, in partnership with Heritage Toronto).
+Grace previously served on the boards of The Canadian Centre for Diversity, Soundstreams Canada, and MusicFest Canada, and was co-founder and Executive Director of Digital Media at the Crossroads (DM@X).
 She graduated with honours from the University of Toronto Faculty of Law and subsequently earned a Masters of Laws from Columbia Law School in the City of New York, focusing on freedom of expression, intellectual property, and legal philosophy.

-Randy Boyagoda, a former president of PEN Canada, is a professor of English at the University of Toronto, where he is also Vice-Dean, Undergraduate, in the Faculty of Arts and Science.
+Randy Boyagoda, a former president of PEN Canada, is a professor of English at the University of Toronto, where he is also Vice-Dean, Undergraduate, in the Faculty of Arts and Science and serves as the university’s Advisor on Civil Discourse.
 He is a novelist, critic, and essayist.

 Kristin Cochrane is the CEO of Penguin Random House Canada.
 Prior to her appointment, Kristin served as President and Publisher of Penguin Random House Canada, directly overseeing all publishing imprints and activities in Canada.
 Kristin first joined the company in 2005 as Doubleday Canada’s Associate Publisher, rising eventually to Publisher of the Doubleday/McClelland & Stewart Publishing Group, which also included Tundra and Appetite.
 Under Kristin’s leadership, Penguin Random House Canada authors have won the world’s most prestigious awards, including the Booker Prize, four of the past five Scotiabank Giller Prizes, and the Nobel Prize in Literature twice.
 Kristin herself has appeared on Toronto Life’s “50 Most Influential” list five times and was profiled in the book Canada 150 Women.
 Kristin has long served as an Adjunct Professor and an Advisory Board Member on Simon Fraser University’s publishing program.
 She graduated from Queen’s University with a BA in History.